Joshua Abuto (Class of 2016): Wanting to make a difference | Aga Khan Academies

 Joshua believes that his route to success thus far has also been due to the International Baccalaureate (IB) programme at the school.

-Joshua holds dear the many lessons learned at the Academy.
-He says he particularly benefited from his involvement in the Creativity, Action, Service (CAS) programme at the Academy – he feels CAS reshaped his personality and awakened in him the urge to rewrite his old script and change his old ways of thinking.
-The Academy’s CAS requisite instills in students the importance of leading balanced and well-rounded lives outside the world of scholarships and academic studies.
-The CAS includes a wide range of arts activities, sports, expeditions in local and international projects and participation in community and social service activities that the students can choose from.
+Joshua holds dear the many lessons learnt at the Academy.
+He says he particularly benefited from his involvement in the creativity, action, service (CAS) programme at the Academy – he feels CAS reshaped his personality and awakened in him the urge to rewrite his old script and change his old ways of thinking.
+The Academy’s CAS requisite instils in students the importance of leading balanced and well-rounded lives outside the world of scholarships and academic studies.
+CAS includes a wide range of arts activities, sports, expeditions in local and international projects and participation in community and social service activities that the students can choose from.

 A firm believer in the power of technology to move communities forward, Joshua went to great lengths while at the Academy to launch a community and service project where he taught local high school graduates computer skills.

-Asked about the most important tenets he learnt from his time at the Academy, Joshua is quick to reply.
 “I feel like one of the biggest values the Academy instilled in me was the art of giving back to the community.
-This includes respecting concepts such as international mindedness, ethics, pluralism, and civic responsibility.
+This includes respecting concepts such as international mindedness, ethics, pluralism and civic responsibility.
 Those creeds will essentially be my mindset along the road of life and when I go back to work on fostering development in Kenya.”

 Reminding himself of his father’s mantra, he says, “I believe that we should spend less time talking and just do it.
 That is the only way to be phenomenal.”